-- 39. In considering the application of Article 6(1)(f) GDPR in the context of a request for information under FOIA it is necessary to consider the following three-part test: - i) Legitimate interest test: Whether a legitimate interest is being pursued in the request for information; - ii) Necessity test: Whether disclosure of the information is necessary to meet the legitimate interest in question; - iii) Balancing test: Whether the above interests override the legitimate interest(s) or fundamental rights and freedoms of the data subject. - 40.
+- 36. The Commissioner considers that the basis most applicable on the facts of this case would be that contained in Article 6(1)(f) GDPR which provides as follows:- - "processing is necessary for the purposes of the legitimate interests pursued by the controller or by a third party except where such interests are overridden by the interests or fundamental rights and freedoms of the data subject which require protection of personal data, in particular where the data subject is a child". - 37.
+In considering the application of Article 6(1)(f) GDPR in the context of a request for information under FOIA it is necessary to consider the following three-part test: - i) Legitimate interest test: Whether a legitimate interest is being pursued in the request for information; - ii) Necessity test: Whether disclosure of the information is necessary to meet the legitimate interest in question; - iii) Balancing test: Whether the above interests override the legitimate interest(s) or fundamental rights and freedoms of the data subject. - 38.
 The Commissioner considers that the test of "necessity" under stage (ii) must be met before the balancing test under stage (iii) is applied.